Place content here. This is a site-wide alert banner.

 Procedures for International Student Payments

 Prizes or awards issued to an international student will be subject to federal income tax withholding at a rate of 30%.
 A letter will be included with the check in order to explain the tax withholding and contact information for any questions.
 Tax treaties generally do not apply to prizes and awards.
-If the recipient has knowledge of the prize or award in advance, he or she can contact the University Tax Office to determine if a tax treaty applies.
-The amount of the prize or award and tax withholding will be reported on a Form 1042-S ”Foreign Person’s U.S. Source Income Subject to Withholding”.
+If the recipient has knowledge of the prize or award in advance, he or she can contact the International Tax Department to determine if a tax treaty applies.
+The amount of the prize or award and tax withholding will be reported on a Form 1042-S ”Foreign Person’s U.S. Source Income Subject to Withholding.

 Fellowships (non-service payments) issued to an international student will be subject to 14% tax withholding (F1 or J1 visa) if the funds will be used within the U.S. There is no tax withholding or reporting if the fellowship is for the purpose of study or research outside the U.S. The fellowship may be tax-exempt if the tax residency country of the student and the U.S. has a tax treaty agreement and the student completed the required tax treaty form (i.e., /Form W-8BEN) prior to receiving the fellowship, with the University Tax Office.
 The fellowship amount for use within the U.S. and tax withholding (if applicable) will be reported on a Form 1042-S ”Foreign Person’s U.S. Source Income Subject to Withholding.